christian-posta/a2a-python/supply-chain-agent/README.md

 * you need to have jaeger running (docker compose up)
 * you can test with a2a-inspector or the test files in this folder
 * `uv run test_client.py`
+* you can get the agent to call the market analysis with prompt:

+> perform market analysis

 ## Overview